Municipal-Wide Land Use Planning

 On page 93 of the draft, why is a business not allowed to build or repair boats unless you are in "fm".

-Jon Kaye asked 9 months agoThank you for your question.
+Jon Kaye asked about 1 year agoThank you for your question.
 Industrial boat building and repair operations can be a potentially disruptive type of land use to neighbouring properties.
 In Draft #1, a new boat building and repair operation would require a rezoning to the Fisheries and Marine (FM) Zone.
 Through this process, Council can ensure that the new use is suitable for the proposed site.
 Boat building and repair land uses that are not commercial or industrial would not need to be rezoned to the FM Zone.
 The FM Zone is intended to accommodate a range of commercial and industrial fishing and marine-related land uses.

 -